jsmadja/habitrpg-java-client/README.md

     AuthenticationInformations authenticationInformations = new AuthenticationInformations("3de939f9-b0c0-4668-ac2c-f5a02abfe6aa", "56dbdfdd-a161-412d-a575-1050639ce8e7");
     HabitRpgClient client = new HabitRpgClient(new URL("https://habitrpg.com"), authenticationInformations);

-Then, you can call multiple operations to interact with your HabitRPG account:
+Then, you can call multiple operations to interact with your HabitRPG account.

 Get user status
 ---------------